Getting the vast majority of nutrients you need from the foods that you eat is a smart nutritional strategy.

 For me, personally, I tailor my supplementation individually, day to day, based on how I feel and what kind of workout I have planned.

-Therefore, many people will benefit by having a once-a-week prep day, where they sort all of their supplements for the week ahead in one fell swoop.
+Therefore, many people will benefit from having a once-a-week prep day, where they sort all of their supplements for the week ahead in one fell swoop.

 Tip: one of the best, and fastest, ways to do your once-a-week supplement organizing is to use cupcake trays to quickly sort pills.
 Then when you’re finished, you can simply take the pills from each tin and store into an individual snack baggie… and you’re good-to-go!